MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-human-handoff.md

 ---
 title: Handoff from bot to human | Microsoft Docs
 description: Learn how to design a conversational application (bot) that requires handoff from bot to human.
-keywords: bot framework, design, bot, scenario, use case, pattern, bot to human, handoff, transition from bot to human
+keywords: bot framework, design, bot, scenario, use case, pattern, bot to human, handoff, transition to human
 author: matvelloso
 manager: rstand
 ms.topic: design-patterns-article